ozmos/100-days-of-code/r1-log.md

 ### R1D14
 Finished the redux tutorial on free code camp taking notes.
 Also went through a nice beginners tutorial on youtube to reinforce the basic concepts.
 Tutorial on [https://youtu.be/wZVzeob4ywc](https://youtu.be/wZVzeob4ywc).

+### R1D15
+Started the React Redux tutorial on free code camp.
+I'm glad I build my first two apps as React only so I could familiarise myself with the React development process.
+Redux adds yet another layer of complexity which is probably only necessary to employ for apps with complex state.